github/docs/content/codespaces/developing-in-codespaces/developing-in-a-codespace.md

 ## Working in a codespace in a JetBrains IDE

 To use {% data variables.product.prodname_github_codespaces %} with a JetBrains IDE you must have already installed JetBrains Gateway.
-For information about installing JetBrains Gateway, see [the jetbrains.com website](https://www.jetbrains.com/remote-development/gateway/).
+For information about installing JetBrains Gateway, see [the JetBrains website](https://www.jetbrains.com/remote-development/gateway/).

 You can work in a codespace using your choice of JetBrains IDE.
 After creating a codespace, you can use the JetBrains Gateway application to open the codespace in your preferred IDE.